Peripheral artery disease: Signs and symptoms

 In individuals with severe PAD, complications may arise, including critical limb ischemia and gangrene.
-Critical limb ischemia occurs when the obstruction to blood flow in the artery is compromised to the point where the blood is unable to maintain oxygenation of tissue at rest.
-This can lead to pain at rest, feeling of cold, or numbness in the affected foot and toes.
-Other complications of severe PAD include lower limb tissue loss, arterial insufficiency ulcers, erectile dysfunction, and gangrene.
+Critical limb ischemia occurs when the obstruction of blood flow in the artery is compromised to the point where the blood cannot maintain oxygenation of the tissue at rest.
+This can lead to pain at rest, a feeling of coldness, or numbness in the affected foot and toes.
+Other complications of severe PAD include lower limb tissue loss (amputation), arterial insufficiency ulcers, erectile dysfunction, and gangrene.
 People with diabetes are affected by gangrene of the feet at a rate that is 30 times higher than the unaffected population.
-Many of these severe complications are irreversible.
+Many of these severe complications, such as those leading to amputation, are irreversible.

 Causes

-Risk factor
+Risk factors

-Factors contributing to increased risk of PAD are the same as those for atherosclerosis.
+Factors contributing to an increased risk of PAD are the same as those for atherosclerosis.
 These include age, sex, and ethnicity.
-PAD is two times as common in males as females.
+PAD is twice as common in males as in females.
 In terms of ethnicity, PAD is more common in people of color compared to the white population in a 2:1 ratio.
-The factors with the greatest risk association are hyperlipidemia, hypertension, diabetes mellitus, chronic kidney disease, and smoking.
-Presenting three of these factors or more increases the risk of developing PAD ten-fold.
+The factors with the greatest risk associations are hyperlipidemia, hypertension, diabetes mellitus, chronic kidney disease, and smoking.
+Presenting three of these factors or more increases the risk of developing PAD tenfold.